Kadyny: Geography

 It is situated in the Elbląg Upland Landscape Park, a protected area on a terminal moraine stretching along the Vistula Lagoon of the Baltic Coast.
 The Bażyński Oak in the village is one of the oldest trees in Poland.

 Kadyny lies approximately 4 km south-west of Tolkmicko, 24 km north of Elbląg, and 88 km north-west of the regional capital Olsztyn.
 It shares a border with the village of Łęcze to the south.
-The village has an approximate population of 600.

 Kadyny Station is a stop on the former Vistula Lagoon railway line (Kolej Nadzalewowa) from Elbląg to Braniewo, which is to be re-activated by the private Arriva RP rail carrier.
 The settlements Kikoły and Ostrogóra are both considered part of Kadyny.

 History

 In the 11th-13th century a Baltic Prussian stronghold was located at the Klasztorna Góra ("Monastery Hill").
 The terra Cadinensis in Prussia was first mentioned in a 1255 deed.
 It was allegedly named after Cadina, a daughter of an Old Prussian chief.
 Actually Old Prussian kudas means "hardship" or "wilderness".
 Named Kudien in 1354, the Teutonic Knights of the Elbing commandry had built a Vorwerk estate near the site of a former Prussian fortress, where they held court over the native Pogesanian inhabitants in the area.
 From 1431 the Kadyny (Cadinen) manor was owned by Jan Bażyński, leader and co-founder of the Prussian Confederation, upon the request of which Polish King Casimir IV Jagiellon incorporated the region to the Kingdom of Poland in 1454, and then Polish governor of the region, who fought on the Polish side during the subsequent Polish–Teutonic Thirteen Years' War.
 The over 700-years old Bażyński Oak, a natural monument, in Kadyny is named after Jan Bażyński.

 The Teutonic Knights recognized the region as part of Poland in the 1466 Second Peace of Thorn, and afterwards it was administratively located in the Malbork Voivodeship in the province of Royal Prussia in the Greater Poland Province of the Polish Crown.
 The Bażyński family sold Kadyny in 1605 to the city of Elbląg.
 In 1682 it was owned by Polish voivode of Inflanty, Jan Teodor Schlieben, and after 1695 his son sold the village to Stanisław Działyński.
 Jan Teodor Schlieben founded a Bernardine monastery, and in 1685 brought monks from Warsaw to Kadyny, and he also erected a palace in the late 18th century, which was rebuilt in the 1730s by Jan Ignacy Działyński.
 A new monastery was built in the 1740s.